confluentinc/event-streaming-patterns/docs/event-processing/event-processing-application.md

 Apache Kafka® is the most popular [Event Streaming Platform](../event-stream/event-streaming-platform.md).
 There are several options for building Event Processing Applications when using Kafka, and we'll show two here.

 ### ksqlDB
-[ksqlDB](https://ksqldb.io) is a purpose-built event streaming database used to build Event Processing Applications.
-Using ksqlDB's built-in support for [Tables](../table/table.md) and [Streams](../event-stream/event-stream.md), you can build full Event Processing Applications using a familiar SQL syntax.
+[ksqlDB](https://ksqldb.io) is a streaming database with which we can build Event Processing Applications using SQL syntax.
+It has first-class support for [Streams](../event-stream/event-stream.md) and [Tables](../table/table.md).

 You can create [Tables](../table/table.md) and [Streams](../event-stream/event-stream.md) with Kafka topics as the storage layer using built-in commands:
 ```sql